Pebble Mill at One: Broadcast

 On 20 September 1979, Pebble Mill at One was visited by a Sea Harrier aircraft from RNAS Yeovilton (aircraft FRS.1 XZ451 of 700A Squadron) flown by Lieutenant Commander Nigel "Sharkey" Ward, which landed (and later took off) vertically, on the adjacent BBC Social Club's football pitch.
 The programme returned the favour on 7 April 1986 by transmitting a live programme from the newly launched aircraft carrier HMS Ark Royal in the English Channel.
 This programme, which was produced by Tom Ross and directed by Tony Rayner, got the show's highest ever audience of nearly six million viewers.

 Until 1986, there were few television programmes transmitted on BBC television during daytime hours.
 For this reason, Pebble Mill at One acquired a unique following from those who found themselves at home at lunchtime.
 Housewives, students, and those recovering from an illness remember it with fondness for its variety and the problems inherent with live television.

-Only a few editions of Pebble Mill at One are known to survive.
-One that does survive from the early years celebrated the tenth anniversary of Doctor Who in 1973, featuring interviews with Patrick Troughton and visual effects designer Bernard Wilkie; this is included among the special features of the DVD release of The Three Doctors.
-Some other Doctor Who-related interviews from Pebble Mill at One have also survived due to early domestic video recordings and have been released on DVDs.
+One of the more frequently repeated scenes from Pebble Mill at One was in 1986, when Marian Foster introduced pop singer Owen Paul, who was to perform his hit cover of Marshall Crenshaw's "My Favourite Waste of Time".
+He was expected to mime to a backing track, but as he could not hear the foldback loudspeaker as it had failed, Paul was left standing looking into the camera, while viewers heard him singing to the music.

-Presenters during the show's long run included Jan Leeming, Donny MacLeod, Fern Britton, Marian Foster, Gloria Hunniford, Debi Jones, Bob Langley, Tom Coyne, David Seymour, Magnus Magnusson, Alan Titchmarsh, Chris Baines, Josephine Buchan, Judi Spiers, and Paul Coia.
+Presenters during the show's run included Marian Foster, Donny MacLeod, Bob Langley, Judi Spiers, Jan Leeming and Paul Coia.
+Later presenters included Fern Britton, Gloria Hunniford, Debi Jones, Tom Coyne, Marjorie Lofthouse, David Seymour, Magnus Magnusson, Alan Titchmarsh, Chris Baines and Josephine Buchanan.
 Editors included Terry Dobson, Jim Dumighan, and Peter Hercombe.
 A regular cookery slot was presented by Rev John Eley, popularly known as the Cooking Canon.

 The programme's signature tune was initially "As You Please", written by easy listening composer Raymond Lefèvre.
 It was later changed to "Miller's Tune" by Patchwork.